mikekistler/pure-http-transport/sep.md

 The HTTP protocol is widely adopted and supported across various platforms and programming languages, making it an ideal choice for a transport layer in the MCP ecosystem.
 HTTP was designed to be scalable, reliable, and efficient, which aligns well with the needs of enterprise MCP servers.

 Unlike local MCP Servers, remote MCP Servers are multi-tenant (accessed by multiple clients simultaneously).
-Remote MCP Servers must be scalable and fault tolerant and this is accomplished by creating a cluster of nodes running the MCP Server code with a load balancer that distributes incoming requests across the cluster.
+Enterprise MCP Servers must be scalable and fault tolerant and this is accomplished by creating a cluster of nodes running the MCP Server code with a load balancer that distributes incoming requests across the cluster.
 The Pure HTTP transport is designed to facilitate this architecture.

 ## Specification

 The complete technical specification for this SEP will be provided in a forthcoming PR.
 Here we provide an overview of the key design elements and decisions.

-The Pure HTTP transport for MCP will utilize standard HTTP methods (GET, POST, PUT, DELETE) to perform operations defined in the MCP protocol.
+The Pure HTTP transport for MCP will utilize standard HTTP methods (GET, POST, DELETE) to perform operations defined in the MCP protocol.
 Each MCP operation will be mapped to a specific HTTP endpoint, allowing clients to interact with the MCP server using standard HTTP requests.

 The transport will also define a set of HTTP headers to convey metadata and control information necessary for MCP operations, such as authentication tokens, request identifiers, and content types.

 ### Schema changes

-The Pure HTTP transport will only flow the "payload" portion of the MCP messages over HTTP.
-This will require that message payload schemas be defined independently of the JSON-RPC message that is used in the STDIO and Streamable HTTP transports.
+The Pure HTTP transport will only flow the "payload" portion of the MCP messages over HTTP, without the JSON-RPC envelope.
+This means that the request and response bodies will directly contain the parameters and results of MCP operations, rather than being wrapped in a JSON-RPC structure.
+Some metadata from the JSON-RPC envelope may be conveyed using HTTP headers when needed.

-These schema changes have already been proposed in [SEP-1319] and are simply included here by reference.
+It would be helpful, though not strictly necessary, to modify the MCP schemas to separate the "payload" portion of each message from the JSON-RPC envelope.
+These schema changes have already been proposed in [SEP-1319].

 [SEP-1319]: https://github.com/modelcontextprotocol/modelcontextprotocol/issues/1319